Unity’s panoramic video feature enables you to:

 Enter Play mode to verify that this is functioning correctly.

 The video doesn’t render in the Game window, but you can select the Render Texture Asset to see that its content updating with each video frame.

 You need to replace the default Skybox with your video content to render the panoramic video as a backdrop to your Scene.

-To do this, create a new Material (Assets > Create > MaterialAn asset that defines how a surface should be rendered, by including references to the Textures it uses, tiling information, Color tints and more.
-The available options for a Material depend on which Shader the Material is using.
+To do this, create a new Material (Assets > Create > MaterialAn asset that defines how a surface should be rendered.
 More info

 See in Glossary).
-Go to your new Material’s Inspector and set the Material’s Shader to Skybox/Panoramic (go to ShaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
+Go to your new Material’s Inspector and set the Material’s Shader to Skybox/Panoramic (go to ShaderA program that runs on the GPU.
 More info

 See in Glossary > SkyboxA special type of Material used to represent skies.
 Usually six-sided.
 More info